cconrad/cconrad.github.io/content/blog/2014-09-23-set-environment-variable-for-one-command-with-csh.md

 comments: true
 date: 2014-09-23 19:34:26 +02:00
 date_gmt: 2014-09-23 17:34:26 +0000
 excerpt: "Setting an environment variable for the next command is easy with bash - as it turns out, also with csh.
-Here's how:\r\n\r\n"
+Here's how:"
 header: false
 published: true
 sidebar: left